sydasif/python-book/docs/source/05_loop/01_for-loop.md

 # For loops

-A `for` loop is used in where the user wants to continuously repeat the execution of a given block of code or statements for a known number of times.
+A `for` loop is used in which the user wants to continuously repeat the execution of a given block of code or statements a known number of times.
 A `for` loop is used for iterating over a collection (that is either a list, a tuple, a dictionary, a set, or a string).
 For instance, a `for` loop in Python, is used to run over a specific number of times until a certain condition is reached.

 ```py
 ip_list = ["192.168.10.10", "192.168.10.11", "192.168.10.12"]